Multi-Winner Voting with Approval Preferences: Pareto Efficiency and Condorcet Committees

 An ABC rule $\calR$ satisfies \emph{strong Pareto efficiency} if $\calR$ never outputs dominated committees.
 An ABC rule $\calR$ satisfies \emph{weak Pareto efficiency} if for all election instances $(A,k)$ it holds that if $W_2\in\calR(A,k)$ and $W_1$ dominates $W_2$, then $W_1\in\calR(A,k)$. \end{definition}

-\Cref{tab:axioms_summary} shows an overview which rules satisfy Pareto efficiency (for details, in particular counterexamples, see~\cite{lac-sko2019}).
-It may be surprising that rather few ABC rules satisfy Pareto efficiency even though this is considered a basic property in other settings (or even a minimal requirement).
-Indeed, among the rules introduced in \Cref{sec:abc_rules} only Thiele rules and MAV satisfy weak Pareto efficiency~\cite{lac-sko2019}, and among those only AV, PAV, and SAV satisfy strong Pareto efficiency (\Cref{prop:av-pav-sav-pareto}).
+\Cref{tab:axioms_summary} summaries which rules satisfy Pareto efficiency.\footnote{For details, in particular counterexamples, we refer the reader to~\cite{lac-sko2019}.
+Although this paper does not discuss the Method of Equal Shares, the counterexample for seq-\phragmen{} \cite[Example 2]{lac-sko2019} also works for this method.} It may be surprising that rather few ABC rules satisfy this kind of Pareto efficiency.
+Indeed, among the rules introduced in \Cref{sec:abc_rules} only Thiele rules, SAV, and MAV satisfy weak Pareto efficiency~\cite{lac-sko2019}, and among those, e.g., AV, PAV, and SAV satisfy strong Pareto efficiency (but not CC and MAV, for details see \Cref{prop:av-pav-sav-pareto}).
+(Although, we recall that these results rely of course on our chosen set extension.)

-To see an example how a rule may fail Pareto efficiency, it is instructive to consider Monroe's rule: \begin{example}[from \cite{lac-sko2019}] Consider the approval profile
+To see an example how a rule may fail Pareto efficiency, it is instructive to consider Monroe's rule: \begin{example}[{\citep[Example~3]{lac-sko2019}}] Consider the approval profile

 For $k=2$, Monroe selects $\{c, d\}$ as the (only) winning committee with a Monroe-score of $22$.
-Committee $\{c, d\}$ is however dominated by $\{a,b\}$: everyone of the 24 voters has one representative in $\{a,b\}$ but only $22$ voters have a representative in $\{c, d\}$.
+Committee $\{c, d\}$ is however dominated by $\{a,b\}$: every voter approves a candidate in~$\{a,b\}$ but only $22$ voters approve one in~$\{c, d\}$.
 Thus, every voter is either equally satisfied or better off with committee $\{a, b\}$.
 This example shows that Pareto efficiency clashes with Monroe's goal to assign representatives to groups of similar size. \end{example}

-One may wonder whether it is sensible to improve an ABC rule $\calR$ that is not Pareto efficient in the following way: given an election instance $E$, if $W\in \calR(E)$ is dominated by another committee, then instead output all Pareto optimal committees that dominate $W$.
-There are two main objections against this idea: First, this modification may destroy other axiomatic properties (e.g., perfect representation, as discussed in \Cref{sec:laminar}, and Pareto efficiency are incompatible).
+One may wonder whether it is sensible to improve an ABC rule $\calR$ that is not Pareto efficient in the following way: given an election instance $E$, if $W\in \calR(E)$ is dominated by another committee, then instead output all Pareto optimal committees that dominate~$W$.
+There are two main objections against this idea: First, this modification may destroy other axiomatic properties (e.g., Pareto efficiency and perfect representation, which is discussed in \Cref{sec:laminar}, are incompatible).
 Second, finding Pareto improvements is a computationally hard task:

-\begin{theorem}[{\citep[Theorem 2]{aziz2020computing}}] Given an election instance $(A,k)$ and committee $W$, it is $\conp$-complete to determine whether $W$ is Pareto optimal. \end{theorem}
+\begin{theorem}[{\citet[Theorem 2]{aziz2020computing}}] Given an election instance $(A,k)$ and committee $W$, it is $\conp$-complete to determine whether $W$ is Pareto optimal. \end{theorem}

 As a consequence of \Cref{thm:pareto-np}, we cannot expect to obtain polynomial-time computable, Pareto efficient ABC rules by modifying existing rules as described above.
 Note, however, that polynomial-time computable, Pareto efficient ABC rules exist, e.g., AV and SAV.
 Thus, \emph{finding} a Pareto optimal committee is possible in polynomial-time.